-What is Roe v Wade ruling on abortion?

 Roe v Wade: What is US Supreme Court ruling on abortion?

-Abortions were made legal across the United States in a landmark 1973 Supreme Court judgement, often referred to as the Roe v Wade case.
+Abortion was made legal across the US after a landmark legal ruling in 1973, often referred to as the Roe v Wade case.

-That momentous decision now back in the spotlight as the US Senate holds confirmation hearings on a new justice for the top court.
+However, a leaked document claims that the US Supreme Court - the nation's most senior legal body - is now in favour of overturning that right.

+If that happens, abortion could instantly become illegal in 22 US states.
+A decision is expected in late June or early July.

-What is Roe v Wade?
+What was Roe v Wade about?

+In 1969, a 25-year-old single woman, Norma McCorvey under the pseudonym "Jane Roe", challenged the criminal abortion laws in Texas.
+The state forbade abortion as unconstitutional, except in cases where the mother's life was in danger.

+Defending the anti-abortion law was Henry Wade - the district attorney for Dallas County - hence Roe v Wade.

 By a vote of seven to two, the court justices ruled that governments lacked the power to prohibit abortions.

-The court's judgement was based on the decision that a woman's right to terminate her pregnancy came under the freedom of personal choice in family matters as protected by the 14th Amendment of the US Constitution.
+They judged that a woman's right to terminate her pregnancy was protected by the US constitution.

-The ruling came after a 25-year-old single woman, Norma McCorvey under the pseudonym "Jane Roe", challenged the criminal abortion laws in Texas that forbade abortion as unconstitutional except in cases where the mother's life was in danger.

-Henry Wade was the Texas attorney general who defended the anti-abortion law.

 How did the case change women's rights?